typst-community/linguify/docs/docs.typ

 #v(1cm)

-This manual shows a short example for the usage of the `linguify` package inside your document.
+This manual shows a short example for the usage of the #l package inside your document.
 If you want to *include linguify into your package* make sure to read the #link(<4pck>, "section for package authors").

 #pagebreak()
 = Usage